mgvillarreal/freelancerProject/README.md

    <img src="https://img.shields.io/badge/STATUS-DONE-green">
 </p>

 This is the repository for a personal website.
-The main goal of the site is to showcase my basic habilities using only HTML and CSS.
+The main goal of the site is to showcase my basic abilities using only HTML and CSS and to improve practices to make a responsive site.

 ### Technologies Used
 This website was built using HTML and CSS.